qisu1991/DynamicNetworks/README.md

 INSTALLATION
 ------------
 <pre>
-*) download the open source software Julia 1.5.3 or newer version from https://julialang.org/downloads/ <br />
+*) Download the open-source software Julia 1.5.3 or a newer version from https://julialang.org/downloads/.
-*) install Julia in the local PC (https://julialang.org/downloads/) and the expected install time is five minutes <br />
+*) Install Julia on your local PC.
+The expected installation time is approximately five minutes.
-*) download the open source software VS Code 1.77.3 or newer version from https://code.visualstudio.com/download <br />
+*) Download the open-source software VS Code 1.77.3 or a newer version from https://code.visualstudio.com/download.
-*) install VS Code in the local PC and the expected install time is ten minutes <br />
+*) Install VS Code on your local PC.
+The expected installation time is approximately ten minutes.
-*) install the Julia VS Code extension (https://code.visualstudio.com/docs/languages/julia) and the expected install time is five minutes <br />
+*) Install the Julia VS Code extension from https://code.visualstudio.com/docs/languages/julia.
+The expected installation time is approximately five minutes.
-*) run VS Code, add DynamicNetworks.jl, and click "Run and Debug" to run the program <br />
+*) Run VS Code, add DynamicNetworks.jl, and click "Run and Debug" to execute the program.
-*) The expected output is the critical benefit-to-cost ratio of an example from Figure 2a in the main text and the expected run time is three minutes.
+*) The expected output is the critical benefit-to-cost ratio of an example from Figure 2a in the main text.
+The expected run time is approximately three minutes.
 </pre>

 QUESTIONS